-Today's Annual General Meeting (AGM) of Nordea Bank AB (publ) approved the Board of Directors' proposals for dividend payment, authorisation on acquisition and conveyance of own shares and guidelines for remuneration to executive officers.
+Today's Annual General Meeting (AGM) of Nordea Bank AB (publ) elected Björn Wahlroos as new chairman of the Board of Directors.
+The board elected Marie Ehrling as new deputy chairman and appointed Hans Dalborg as honorary chairman.
+The AGM decided on dividend payment, authorisation on acquisition and conveyance of own shares and guidelines for remuneration to executive officers.

-The AGM approved the income statement and balance sheet for 2009.
-The general meeting further decided on a dividend payment of 0.25 euro per share and that the record date would be 30 March 2010.
-Payment is expected to take place on 8 April 2010.
-The Board of Directors and the President and Group CEO were discharged from liability for the year 2009.
+The AGM approved the income statement and balance sheet for 2010.
+The general meeting decided on a dividend payment of 0.29 euro per share and that the record date would be 29 March 2011.
+Payment is expected to take place on 5 April 2011.
+The Board of Directors and the President and Group CEO were discharged from liability for the year 2010.

 Election of board members

-The AGM decided that remuneration to the board members shall be unchanged at 252,000 euro for the chairman, 97,650 euro for the deputy chairman and 75,600 euro per member to other members.
-In addition, remuneration will be paid for committee meetings, 2,370 euro to the committee's chairman and 1,840 euro to the other members per meeting.
+The AGM resolved an unchanged remuneration to the board members at 252,000 euro for the chairman, 97,650 euro for the deputy chairman and 75,600 euro per member to other members.
+In addition, remuneration will be paid for committee work in the amount of 16,600 euro to the committee chairman and 12,900 euro per member to the other committee members.
 Remuneration is not paid to members who are employees of the Nordea Group.

-Auditors' remuneration will be payable according to invoice.
+Fees to the auditors will be payable according to approved invoice.

 Establishment of nomination committee

-The AGM decided to establish a nomination committee that will present proposals to the AGM concerning the election of board members, chairman of the Board of Directors and auditor, as well as remuneration to the aforementioned.
+The AGM decided to establish a nomination committee that will present proposals to the AGM concerning the election of board members, chairman of the Board of Directors and auditor, as well as remuneration to these.
 The nomination committee will consist of the chairman of the Board of Directors and four other members.
 The four largest shareholders in Nordea in terms of voting rights are entitled to appoint one member each.
-The composition of the nomination committee is determined on the basis of the share ownership on 31 August 2010.
+The composition of the nomination committee is determined on the basis of shareholdings at 31 August 2011.

 Acquisition and conveyance of own shares

-The Board of Directors was authorised, for the period until the next annual general meeting, to decide on acquisitions of ordinary shares in Nordea on a regulated market where Nordea's shares are listed or by means of an acquisition offer directed to all holders of ordinary shares.
+The Board of Directors was authorised to decide on acquisition of shares in Nordea through a stock exchange or by means of an acquisition offer directed to all shareholders.
 Nordea's holding of own shares may not at any time exceed ten per cent of the total number of shares in Nordea.

-The purpose of acquisition of own shares is to facilitate an adjustment of Nordea's capital structure to prevailing capital requirements and to facilitate the use of own shares as payment for or financing of acquisition of companies or businesses.
+The purpose of acquisition of own shares is to facilitate an adjustment of Nordea's capital structure to prevailing capital requirements and to facilitate the use of own shares as payment for or financing of acquisition of companies or business activities.

-The Board of Directors was also authorised, for the period until the next annual general meeting, to decide on conveyance of ordinary shares in Nordea to be used as payment for or financing of acquisitions of companies or businesses.
-Conveyance may be made in another way than on a regulated market.
+The Board of Directors was also authorised to decide on conveyance of shares in Nordea to be used as payment for or financing of acquisition of companies or business activities.
+Conveyance may be made in another way than through a stock exchange.

-The AGM decided that Nordea, for the period until the next annual general meeting, may purchase ordinary own shares in order to facilitate its securities operations.
+The AGM decided that Nordea may purchase own shares in order to facilitate its securities operations.
 The holding of such shares may not at any time exceed one per cent of the total number of shares in Nordea.

 Guidelines for remuneration to executive officers

-Remuneration to executive officers will be decided by the Board of Directors in accordance with Nordea's internal policies and procedures, which are based on the Swedish Financial Supervisory Authority's regulations and general guidelines on remuneration policy as well as international sound compensation practices.
-In this context, the principles established by the Financial Stability Board and the European Commission are of particular importance.
+Remuneration of executive officers will be decided by the Board of Directors in accordance with Nordea's internal policies and procedures, which are based on the Swedish Financial Supervisory Authority's regulations on remuneration systems, EU's directive on capital requirements for banks as well as international sound compensation practices.

-In order to implement the programme in a cost-efficient and flexible manner, the AGM decided to hedge the programme by way of a directed cash issue of 5,125,000 convertible C shares, to authorise the Board of Directors to repurchase the C shares and, after conversion to ordinary shares, to convey the ordinary shares to the participants in LTIP 2010.
-In order to cover certain costs, mainly social security costs, a maximum of 3,475,000 of the C shares repurchased and converted to ordinary shares for LTIP 2010 may, as has been the case for previous programmes, be transferred to a regulated market.
+In order to implement the programme in a cost-efficient and flexible manner, the AGM decided to hedge the programme by way of a combination of reallocation of 520,000 shares from the hedge of LTIP 2007 to LTIP 2011 and a directed cash issue of 4,730,000 convertible C shares, to authorise the Board of Directors to repurchase the C shares and, after conversion to ordinary shares, to convey the ordinary shares to the participants in LTIP 2011.
+In order to cover certain costs, mainly social security costs, a maximum of 1,050,000 of the C shares reallocated and repurchased, respectively, and converted to ordinary shares for LTIP 2011 may, as has been the case for previous programmes, be transferred on a regulated market.

 For further information: